 It didn’t have to be this way

 The worst aspect of all this is that Star Wars would be in better shape today if Disney had never produced anything.
-You can’t unsee what they’ve put out, and it takes a while to get over it.
-I don’t have quite the same unbridled love for the originals, knowing what follows.
+You can’t unsee what they’ve put out and I don’t have quite the same unbridled love for the originals, knowing what follows.

 I can only imagine what those who have suffered through every new bit of Disney Star Wars must feel now.
 A New Hope springs eternal, I suppose.
 If you love it, bless you, but it sucks for everyone else and the box office and streaming numbers show it.

-For the fans of the originals, it’s more or less like someone went through their family album, defaced all the pictures, then added a bunch of porn.
-At best, Kennedy’s actions were clueless and severely lacking in empathy, at worst — malevolent.
+For the fans of the originals, it’s as if someone rummaged through their family album, defaced all the pictures, then added a bunch of porn.
+At best, Kennedy’s actions were clueless and severely lacking in empathy, at worst — they were malevolent.

 The old guard characters could’ve been ushered out with respect rather than portrayed as corrupted shadows of their former selves.
 That choice was available, so…

-Kathleen, for the generations of Star Wars creators and fans whose memories and faith you stomped on — shove it where the sun don’t shine!
+Kathleen, for the generations of Star Wars creators and fans whose fond memories you stole — shove it where the sun don’t shine!